mattlinares/mattlinares.github.io/_posts/2023-05-20-Testing-a-DAO-for-local-organizing.md

 <hr/>

-» If you need help to understand if a DAO could work for your project, [send an email](mailto:matthewlinares@protonmail.com).
+» If you need help to understand how a DAO could work for your project, [send an email](mailto:matthewlinares@protonmail.com).

 ## More resources for starting with DAOs